 A good breeze and a few materials are all you need to tackle this DIY Kite STEM project at home, with a group or in the classroom!
 Take our simple kite design and make it your own, or just grab the funny pages from your local newspaper!
-You can fly a kite just about any time of the year but this is a great outdoor STEM project for spring or summer!
-Fun for camp or scouting groups too.
+You can fly a kite just about any time of the year but this makes a great outdoor STEM project for spring or summer!
+Fun for camp or scouting groups too!

 Get ready to add this simple DIY kite project to your STEM activities this season.
 If you want to find out how to build a kite that flies high, read on!
-While you’re at it, make sure to check out more fun STEM activities.
+While you’re at it, make sure to check out more fun engineering activities.

 Our STEM projects are designed with you, the parent or teacher, in mind!
 Easy to set up, quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
 Plus, our supplies lists usually contain only free or cheap materials you can source from home!